bilo1967/sight-translation/README.md

 # sight-translation - a scroller app for simultaneous interpreting training
 _Scroller_ is a web-based tool for trainers and students in simultaneous interpreting, designed to practice and objectively evaluate sight translation performance.
-It simulates real-time speech flow by scrolling text at customizable speeds (WPM), offering objective performance tracking and adaptive display settings.
+It simulates real-time speech flow by scrolling text at customizable speeds in words-per-minute (WPM), offering objective performance tracking and adaptive display settings.
-Users can load or paste text, adjust scrolling speed (in words-per-minute), and customize readability (font size, line spacing) during exercises.
-Real-time metrics (elapsed/remaining time) and pause functionality are included.
+Users can load or paste text, adjust scrolling speed (WPM), and customize readability (font size, line spacing) during exercises.
+Real-time metrics (elapsed/remaining time) and pause/resume functionality are included.
 This tool has been conceived and developed for the Department of Interpretation and Translation (DIT) at the University of Bologna by Gabriele Carioli.

 ## Key Features